 The Core Standard Analysis Files contain the most frequently used data and are required for the use of the Transplant, Hospitalization, or ESRD Medicare claims.
 Files included in the Core Dataset, with brief explanations, are shown below in Table 2.
-Please note that the Medicare Payment/Claims data lags behind the vital status information (e.g. death, graft loss) contained within the CORE PATIENTS and TRANSPLANT files by about six to nine months.
+Please note that the Medicare Payment/Claims data lags behind the vital status information (e.g. death, graft loss) contained within the CORE PATIENTS and TRANSPLANT files by up to a year.